1. Deception and falsehood are ubiquitous and necessary in human existence

 4. Perspectivism is true*

 p.
-148: “the question as to which of these two perceptions of the world is quite meaningless, since this would require them to be measured by the criterion of the correct perspective
+148: “the question as to which of these two perceptions of the world is the more correct is quite meaningless, since this would require them to be measured by the criterion of the correct perspective”

-*What does `true’ mean?
-Nietzsche has just spent an hour telling us there isn’t anything that is true the way we think it is.
-He doesn’t actually say `perspectivism is true’ for that reason.
-So he must mean something like `perspectivism is valuable’ or to be supported or useful.
-That of course leads on to further questions.
+*What does “true” mean?
+Nietzsche has just been arguing at length that there isn’t anything that is true the way we think it is.
+He doesn’t actually say “perspectivism is true” for that reason.
+So he must mean something like “perspectivism is valuable” or to be supported or useful.
+That of course leads on to further questions, such as “what are the drawbacks of Perspectivism?” and “How can we prove that Perspectivism is true?”

 5. All language is poetry.